Argument from illusion: Overview

-Naturally-occurring illusions best illustrate the argument's points, a notable example concerning a stick: I have a stick, which appears to me to be straight, but when I hold it underwater it seems to bend and distort.
+Naturally occurring illusions best illustrate the argument's points, a notable example concerning a stick: I have a stick, which appears to me to be straight, but when I hold it underwater it seems to bend and distort.
 I know that the stick is straight and that its apparent flexibility is a result of its being seen through the water, yet I cannot change the mental image I have of the stick as being bent.
 Since the stick is not in fact bent its appearance can be described as an illusion.
 Rather than directly perceiving the stick, which would entail our seeing it as it truly is, we must instead perceive it indirectly, by way of an image or "sense-datum".
 This mental representation does not tell us anything about the stick's true properties, which remain inaccessible to us.

-With this being the case, however, how can we be said to be certain of the stick's initial straightness?
+With this being the case, however, there is no certainty of the stick's initial straightness.
 If all we perceive is sense-data then the stick's apparent initial straightness is just as likely to be false as its half-submerged bent appearance.
 Therefore, the argument runs, we can never gain any knowledge about the stick, as we only ever perceive a sense-datum, and not the stick itself.
 This argument was defended by A. J. Ayer.